 |Give your upload a descriptive title and write a text description for your upload, describing what you're uploading.
 Your title and description must be in English or provide an English translation.
 If you are not a native English speaker, using Google Translate is okay.
 You can also ask for help writing your description in the Creator Feedback Forum.|

 It's important that you include certain information so that players know what to expect when they use your creation!
 Part of this is also so the MTS moderation staff knows your world has been made right.

 You may want to copy-paste the headings here to use as a template.
 This information should be in the text description for your upload.

 You must provide full links and credit (for example: "Modern Fencing by Simmer123 at (link)" - what the thing is, who made it, and a link) for all items used in your world.
 This means all custom build items, objects, plants, patterns, required mods, or custom content on sims.
 If you do include content, it needs to be okay with the content's creators, so you will need to check their policies.
+If they don't have a policyfor worlds, or if the original site is permanently offline, you can assume it's okay.
 You must indicate whether the content is included or not (so downloaders know if they need to get it separately).
 We suggest you do this with large, bold headings of "Included" and "Required but not included" so it's clear.